-Refer to Design Standards, Index No. 11200 and FDOT Multi-Post Sign Program.
+Refer to Design Standards, Index No. 11200 and FDOT Multi-Post2001 Sign Program and (old) FDOT Multi-Post Program.

 29.2.4 Standard Span Overhead Sign Structures

 The EOR is responsible for the design of all overhead sign structures whether ground mounted or supported on a structure (including bridge structures), unless otherwise directed by the Department.
 This responsibility is for the entire sign structure, including the supports and foundations, as well as all details necessary to fabricate and erect the sign structures.
 The EOR is also responsible for the shop drawing review in accordance with Chapter 28 when sign structure shop drawings are required by the Contract Documents.